-Hot Kagianas is a twist of mine to the traditional dish of Kagianas, which is made with cooked tomatoes in olive oil until they reduce to a thick sauce in which eggs are scrambled.
+Hot Kagianas is a twist of the traditional Greek dish called Kagianas, which is made with cooked tomatoes in olive oil until they reduce to a thick sauce in which eggs are scrambled.

 In my recipe, I also added some colourful bell peppers and spices and when the sauce was reduced, I poached the eggs, instead of scrambling them.